mickfuzz/phd4/_posts/thesis_chapters/2025-1-9-Appendices.md

     Vignette 1: An extract of Toby and Veronica’s coding activity	2 Vignette 1 Analysis	7
     Part Two - Toby and Bertie and propagation of GDPs.
-8 Vignette 2 – Suzanne and Olivia	9
+8 Vignette 2 – Suzanne and Tehillah	9
     Context	9
     Transcript and Activity Log	9
     Commentary on Interaction	14